tina-friedrich/arc-user-guide/docs/source/slurm-faq.rst

 Your job is waiting for enough compute resource to become available.

+**QOSGrpNodeLimit**

+This happens when you have specified a Quality of Service resource (normally because you are requesting Co-Investment nodes).
+The message indicates that all the nodes available for your QoS are currently in use.
+Your job will run once enough resource becomes available on your QoS.

 Why does my job fail with the error "/bin/bash^M: bad interpreter: No such file or directory"
 ---------------------------------------------------------------------------------------------